 This Q&A and more on Oklahoma State and the Big 12 are available in the Athlon Sports 2013-14 College Basketball Preseason Annual.
 The magazine is available online or on newsstands everywhere.

-His Oklahoma State team checked in at No. 8 in our countdown.
+His Oklahoma State team checked in at

 You decided to forego the NBA Draft.
 Did you ever expect so many people to weigh in with opinions on your decision?

 The society we live in, people are always worried about what other people are doing.
 Why they did it.
 What made them do it.
 That’s just the world we live in, especially with social media and everything.
 I wasn’t really surprised.
 But at the same time, it is my business, my decision — not their’s — so it doesn’t matter what they think.
 Not trying to disrespect anyone, everyone has a right to their opinion.
 At the same time, it’s my life.

 After some people weighed in, criticizing your decision and saying you’d be picked lower in a better draft class, you took offense to it.
 Talk about your response to those doubts of you and your game.

 The morning I announced I was coming back, we actually watched ESPN and Skip (Bayless) and Stephen A. (Smith) were going at it.
 Skip made some comments that pretty much said he didn’t think I could play with this year’s draft class.
 My whole life I’ve been told I couldn’t do this or I couldn’t do that.
 It’s a motivator.
 For him to say that, I felt a little disrespected.
 All respect to him, but I didn’t agree with what he said.
 I know coming in here, nobody thought I’d accomplish all that I did my first year.
 Like I said, it all comes down to how bad you want it and how hard you work.
 I bet on myself.
 I know what I can do.
 I believe in my ability.
 And I’m a competitor.
 I’ll do whatever I can to help this team win.

 Talking about this team, what do you like about this team’s collection of players?